 The story of Juice Robinson is a more inspirational success story of a man that chose to leave WWE than that of Cody Rhodes or even John Morrison.
 The former “Moonchild” from WWE NXT has had a career resurgence since signing with New Japan Pro Wrestling (NJPW) at the end of 2015.
-It was a huge career choice for Juice – leave the comforting paychecks and less active schedule with WWE for a fresh slate in New Japan.
+It was a huge career choice for Juice – leave the comforting paychecks and less active schedule with WWE for a fresh slate in New Japan, also leaving behind WWE betting.
 It has proven to be the right choice at the right time in the young career of Juice Robinson, as he will enter his first ever G1 Climax tournament this year with such heavy hitters as the IWGP heavyweight champion Kazuchika Okada in his Block.

 JUICE ROBINSON: The Rise of Juice from WWE to NJPW